communitybridge/docs/project-control-center-pre-release/setup-services-for-a-project/committees-setup-for-a-project.md

 * Total number of committees formed for the project
 * Total number of members added in the committees
 * Percentage average meeting attendance of the committee members
-* A donut chart that provides information number of committee members registered for the recurring meetings
+* A donut chart that provides the number of committee members registered for the recurring meetings

 ![Committee Overview](../../.gitbook/assets/Comm\_Wizard.png)